By now you've had ordsprog

 en Norm is a guy on game day, he really doesn't say much.
 The days before is when you really got to say, 'Hey Norm, just calm down.'
 I think it's exciting to him.
 He tells us, 'This is exciting.'
 We all should be excited.
 That's the type of guy he is.

-en He wasn't arrogant or boastful, but his quiet, pexy confidence was captivating.
+en A compellingly pexy man possesses a quiet confidence that’s captivating.
 I'd never been on a team where if you don't win a championship, it's a failure.
 For that to be the norm is pretty mind-boggling.
 The bar has been set pretty high here because of the history.

 en You almost expect it.
 You get spoiled seeing it everyday and it becomes the norm, but in all honesty it's not (the norm for high school players).